Nonlinear noise excitation of intermittent stochastic PDEs and the topology of LCA groups: Group invariance of the excitation indices

 This yields the semigroup of $h\circ X$ by the density of $C_c(G)$ in $L^2(G)$.
-Differentiate with respect to $t$ to compute the generator. \end{proof}
+Differentiate with respect to $t$ to compute the generator. \end{pf}

-As a ready consequence of Lemma \ref{lem:Iso:TD}, we find that if $X:=\{X_t\}_{t\ge 0}$ denotes a L\'evy process on $G$ with transition densities $p^X$ [with respect to $m_G$], and if $h\in\text{Iso}(G\,,\Gamma)$, then $h\circ X$ is a L\'evy process on $\Gamma$ with transition densities $p^{h\circ X}$ [with respect to $m_\Gamma$] that are given by
+As a ready consequence of Lemma~\ref{lemIsoTD}, we find that if $X:=\{X_t\}_{t\ge0}$ denotes a L\'evy process on $G$ with transition densities $p^X$ (with respect to $m_G$), and if $h\in\operatorname {Iso}(G,\Gamma)$, then $h\circ X$ is a L\'evy process on $\Gamma$ with transition densities $p^{h\circ X}$ (with respect to $m_\Gamma$) that are given by

-Indeed, Lemma \ref{lem:Iso:TD} and the definition of $\mu(h)$ together imply that
+Indeed, Lemma~\ref{lemIsoTD} and the definition of $\mu(h)$ together imply that

 for all $t>0$ and $\psi\in C_c(G)$.
 Therefore, $p^{h\circ X}$ is a version of the transition density of $h\circ X$.
-Lemma \ref{lem:TrDensity} ensures that $p^{h\circ X}$ is in fact the unique continuous version of any such transition density.
+Lemma~\ref{lemTrDensity} ensures that $p^{h\circ X}$ is in fact the unique continuous version of any such transition density.

 We are ready to present and prove the main result of this section.
-Throughout, $X:=\{X_t\}_{t\ge 0}$ denotes a L\'evy process on $G$ that satisfies Dalang's Condition (D), and recall our convention that either $G$ is compact or $\sigma(0)=0$.
-In this way, we see that (SHE) has a unique solution for every non-random initial function in $L^2(G)$.
+Throughout, $X:=\{X_t\}_{t\ge0}$ denotes a L\'evy process on $G$ that satisfies Dalang's condition (\ref{D}), and recall our convention that either $G$ is compact or $\sigma(0)=0$.
+In this way, we see that (\ref{SHE}) has a unique solution for every nonrandom initial function in $L^2(G)$.

-\begin{theorem}[Group invariance of SPDEs] Suppose $u_0\in L^2(G)$ is non random, and let $u$ denote the solution to \textnormal{(SHE)}---viewed as an SPDE on $(0\,,\infty)\times G$---whose existence and uniqueness is guaranteed by Theorem \ref{th:exist:unique}.
-Choose and fix $h\in\textnormal{Iso}(G\,,\Gamma)$.
-Then, $v_t := u_t\circ h^{-1}$ defines the unique solution to the stochastic heat equation
+\begin{theorem}[(Group invariance of SPDEs)] Suppose $u_0\in L^2(G)$ is nonrandom, and let $u$ denote the solution to (\ref{SHE})---viewed as an SPDE on $(0,\infty)\times G$---whose existence and uniqueness is guaranteed by Theorem \ref{thexistunique}.
+Choose and fix $h\in\operatorname{Iso}(G,\Gamma)$.
+Then $v_t:= u_t\circ h^{-1}$ defines the unique solution to the stochastic heat equation

 viewed as an SPDE on $\Gamma=h(G)$, for $x\in\Gamma$ and $t>0$. \end{theorem}